What is a tooth abscess?

 Generally, early treatment can cure the infection and save the tooth.

-Preventing a tooth abscess
+Can a tooth abscess be prevented?

 Practising good dental care can reduce your risk of a tooth abscess.
 This includes: